Skip to main content

 Assertive outreach teams

-These teams deliver intensive treatment and rehabilitation in the community.
-They will work with you if you have a severe mental health problem.
+These teams deliver intensive treatment and rehabilitation in your local area.
+They will work with you if you have a severe mental health difficulty.
 They provide rapid help in a crisis situation.

-Staff often visit people at home and act as advocates.
+Staff often visit people at home and act as advocates (speak for you with your permission).
 They work with other services, such as your GP or social services.

-They can also help with practical problems such as:
+They can also help with practical difficulties such as:

 • helping you to find housing and work